Resources for Public Policymakers

 For more information:

-Our online journals, the Monthly Labor Review and Compensation and Working Conditions, provide in-depth analyses of the labor market and economy.
-The Editor’s Desk concisely highlights the latest news and information from BLS.
+Our online publications, the Monthly Labor Review and Beyond the Numbers, provide in-depth analyses of the labor market and economy.
+The Economics Daily concisely highlights the latest news and information from BLS.